Guidance

 3.1 Withdrawal

-The restrictioner can withdraw the restriction using form RX4.
-There is no fee for this.
+The restrictioner can withdraw the restriction.
+To apply include a form RX4, no fee is payable.

 3.2 Cancellation

-Any person may apply to cancel a restriction using form RX3, including a person to whom the registered legal estate has been transferred but has not yet been registered.
-You need to explain why you think the restriction should be cancelled, and enclose any supporting evidence necessary to satisfy the registrar that the restriction is no longer required.
+Any person may apply to cancel a restriction, including a person to whom the registered legal estate has been transferred but has not yet been registered.
+If you are applying to cancel a restriction, the application must be made by including the ‘cancellation of a restriction’ transaction in your application and uploading form RX3.
+You need to explain why you think the restriction should be cancelled, and upload any supporting evidence necessary to satisfy the registrar that the restriction is no longer required.
 There is no fee for this.

 For example, if a tenant claims the corporate landlord has been dissolved, they must provide evidence that this is the case.
 For a UK company, we will accept a printout of the relevant Companies House web page stating the company is dissolved.
 In most cases we will require some evidence that the restriction relates to covenants in the lease, which could be in the form of a conveyancer’s certificate.